Equity Mates Book Review #1

 Margin of Safety – Seth A. Klarman

 If you are interested in value investing, Seth Klarman is a name you need to know.
 While Warren Buffett has become synonymous with the value investing ethos Klarman may one day be looked at in the same light.
-He’s already been dubbed the ‘Oracle of Boston’ (an homage to Buffett’s ‘Oracle of Omaha’) and the story goes that Buffett keeps a copy of Margin of Safety on his bookshelf.
-As the Chief Executive and Portfolio Manager of Baupost Group Klarman has seen some spectacular results.
-In fact he has only lost money 3 out of the last 34 years, and has seen an 20% compound return on investment (i.e. average out his investment performance and he is making 20% a year – a pretty remarkable figure).
+He’s already been dubbed the ‘Oracle of Boston’ (a homage to Buffett’s ‘Oracle of Omaha’) and the story goes that Buffett keeps a copy of Margin of Safety on his bookshelf.
+As the Chief Executive and Portfolio Manager of Baupost Group, Klarman has seen some spectacular results.
+In fact ,he has only lost money 3 out of the last 34 years, and has seen an 20% compounding annual growth rate (i.e. average out his investment performance and he is making 20% a year – a pretty remarkable figure).

-Basically, when Klarman speaks we should all listen and that was why his book Margin of Safety was an excellent choice for our first Equity Mates book review.
+Basically, when Klarman speaks we should all listen.
+That is was why his book Margin of Safety was a natural choice for our first Equity Mates book review.

-The book itself it worth quickly touching on.
-Only 5000 copies were printed in 1991 and none have been printed since.
-So while they originally sold for $25 now they sell in the hundreds, or even thousands of dollars.
-Libraries report it as one of the most ‘unreturned’ books but if you can get your hands on a copy it is well worth your time.
+The book itself is worth quickly touching on.
+Only 5,000 copies were printed in 1991 and none have been printed since.
+So while they originally sold for $25 they now sell in the hundreds, or even thousands of dollars.
+Libraries report it as one of their most ‘unreturned’ books.
+However, if you can get your hands on a copy it is well worth your time.

-While Klarman gets deep into the weeds of value investing in the later section of the books there are some excellent take aways for the investor of any level that bear repeating.
+While Klarman gets deep into the weeds of value investing in the later section of the book, there are also some excellent take-aways for investors of any level.

 1. Are you investing or speculating?

-He compares this to speculating, where you buy a share or an asset with the expectation of making money because others are willing to pay more for it in the future.
+He compares this to speculating, where you buy a share with the expectation of making money because others will be willing to pay more for it in the future.
 In essence, the only way you make money as a speculator is to find a greater fool – someone who is willing to pay more for the asset than you were willing to pay.
 If you cannot, you are the greater fool.
-This is opposed to the investment where the business generating free cash will benefit you even if a greater fool cannot be found.

 “Both investments and speculations can be bought and sold.
 Both typically fluctuate in price and can thus appear to generate investment returns.
 But there is one critical difference: investments throw off cash flow for the benefit of the owners; speculations do not.
 The return to the owners of speculations depends exclusively on the vagaries of the resale market.”